artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 >
 >This document covers action types for edge extensions.
 If you are developing a web extension, see the guide on [action types for web extensions](../web/action-types.md) instead.
 >
->This document also assumes you are familiar with library modules and how they are integrated in tags extensions.
+>This document also assumes you are familiar with library modules and how they are integrated in tag extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

 For example, a module to forward some data to a third-party party endpoint may look like this.